-The full-blooming flower Stella de oro daylily will last only a day, but extenders and nocturnals provide blooms for late evening.
+The full-blooming flower Stella D’Oro daylily will last only a day, but extenders and nocturnals provide blooms for late evening.
 All in all, the daylily serves as the most dependable and satisfying plant.

-The link below includes additional tips for selecting, planting, and caring for daylilies from Today’s Homeowner.
-Also check out the official site of American hemerocallis society for educational and scientific info source.
+Check out the official site of the American hemerocallis society for educational and scientific info sources.